2020 Shimano Saragosa SW-A : The Review

 The external side of the bail arm is very slick, allowing any braid flying about following a cast to slide forward freely.
 No weird protruding bushings like what's found in the 19' Stella (inset).

 The line roller is wide enough to seat heavy leaders without an issue.
 Its silver finish is quite hard and cleaning it is a breeze.

 Good amount of thread locker on the line roller's screw as well.

 Another substantial upgrade from the 14' Saragosa, and a design that -once more- comes straight from the 19' Stella SW; in the previous Saragosa the line roller had a small sealed ball bearing inside, and the seals on that tiny bearing were all the protection available for line roller.
 In this new 2020 Saragosa though the ball bearing itself (blue arrow) is not sealed, but instead the entire line roller (green arrow) is completely protected by 4 different seals (red arrows).
-Also, in sizes 8K and up of the new Saragosa SW-A a bushing has been added (green arrow) to redistribute the load and take some of it off the ball bearing.
+Also, in sizes 8K and up of the new Saragosa SW-A a bushing has been added (yellow arrow) to redistribute the load and take some of it off the ball bearing.
 This allows the roller to handle much more pressure, in yet another change geared towards making it the heaviest duty Saragosa ever made.
 The previous model didn't have this in any size.

 A better look at the seal quartet.
 The sleeves of the bearing and bushing each has a mounted O-ring seal...

 ... and two "plunger" type seals protect both ends of the line roller.
 This new design shuts water out of the line roller altogether, while in the previous Saragosa water was allowed to enter the roller then resisted only by the seals on the small ball bearing.
 Each of the 4 seals shown here were seated correctly, and I found no assembly faults like the ones I encountered in the same area in the 19' Stella SW.